Resorts International: Merv Griffin era (1988–1996)

 Griffin's purchase was financed with high-interest junk bonds sold by Michael Milken.
 Less than a year after Griffin's takeover, Resorts began defaulting on interest payments to bondholders, due to the company's high debt load and inability to sell undeveloped real estate assets.
 In 1989, Resorts entered Chapter 11 bankruptcy protection.
 Under a prepackaged bankruptcy plan, bondholders received 78 percent of the company's stock, in exchange for canceling $496 million in debt.
 As part of the deal, Griffin also invested $25 million in cash, the company again became publicly traded, and the Paradise Island property was put up for sale.

 Proceeds from the Paradise Island sale, expected to top $250 million, would have allowed Resorts to reduce its debt load to a level that could be serviced by cash flow from the Atlantic City property.
 However, no serious offer over $150 million was received, leading the company to file Chapter 11 again in 1994.
 The prepackaged bankruptcy plan reduced the company's debt by $289 million, and in exchange gave bondholders 40 percent of the reorganized company, plus proceeds from the sale of Paradise Island to South African Sol Kerzner's hotel firm Sun International.

 The company changed its name to Griffin Gaming & Entertainment in 1995.
 Griffin hoped the new name would emphasize his connection to show business, as the company sought to expand into television and live entertainment.
 Griffin Gaming announced plans in March 1996 to build a new casino hotel next to Resorts.

 In December 1996, Sun International purchased the company for $293 million in stock and assumed debt.
 Sun hoped the acquisition would gain it quick access to the burgeoning Atlantic City casino market, and that Griffin's land holdings would provide a foundation for Sun's previously announced plan to build an $800-million casino on the Boardwalk.
 The Griffin corporate entity became Sun International North America, and Sun's interests in the Mohegan Sun casino were folded into it.

 Colony Capital, which had purchased Resorts Atlantic City in 2001, revived the Resorts International name in 2005, forming an affiliate company named Resorts International Holdings.
 The Resorts brand would be attached to two of the company's other casinos, Resorts Tunica and Resorts East Chicago.

 Intertel

-International Intelligence Inc., commonly known as Intertel, was a private security firm majority-owned by Resorts International.
+International Intelligence Inc., commonly known as Intertel, was a private security, intelligence and covert action firm majority-owned by Resorts International.
 Resorts financed the establishment of Intertel in 1970, as an outgrowth of Crosby's efforts to keep the company's Bahamas casino free of organized crime influence.
 Intertel was responsible for security at Resorts properties, and offered its services to other hotels and large corporations.
 Its other high-profile work included providing security for Howard Hughes, investigating the Chicago Tylenol murders and the Bhopal disaster, and arranging safe passage to the Bahamas for the Shah of Iran and deposed Nicaraguan dictator Anastasio Somoza.